 Thankfully, marketing leaders can now make strategic decisions around investments and budgeted dollars thanks to detailed analytics and insight available with innovative marketing technology solutions.
-The rise of these solutions makes it easier than ever before to understand dollar investments, track success rates, and even visualise the relationship between a marketing team and other departments within an organisation.
+The rise of these solutions makes it easier than ever before to understand dollar investments, track success rates, and even visualize the relationship between a marketing team and other departments within an organization.

 Here we’ll explore a few types of B2C marketing technologies and tactics that are clearing up lingering questions posed by marketing executives:

-While the concept of automation might not be revolutionary to seasoned marketing leaders, it’s helpful to realise the ways this bread-and-butter solution can be reimagined and revamped for today’s B2C marketing generation.
+While the concept of automation might not be revolutionary to seasoned marketing leaders, it’s helpful to realize the ways this bread-and-butter solution can be reimagined and revamped for today’s B2C marketing generation.

 Today’s marketing leaders need more than triggered emails and segmented audiences.
 Detailed analytics and insights are now built into sophisticated automation platforms to track and record historical data.
 B2C marketing leaders can use this data to see what types of messaging audiences are responding to, which programs are working, and where processes can be refined.

-Marketing executives can then take a step back and analyse performance across multiple campaigns, to assess what is working and what isn’t.
-Visualising marketing investments against ROI helps determine whether the results are worth the financial risk.
+Marketing executives can then take a step back and analyze performance across multiple campaigns, to assess what is working and what isn’t.
+Visualizing marketing investments against ROI helps determine whether the results are worth the financial risk.

 Artificial Intelligence Marketing